AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 			cursor.close();
 		}

-	At this point you will have a Session object with the following informations:
+	At this point, you will have a Session object with the following information:

 	* session.id, the internal id of the session
 	* session.name, the session 64 char wide value
 	* session.ctime, the session creation time
-	* session.file_name, the original image used for editing ( the same you passed in the calling Intent )
+	* session.file_name, the original image used for editing (the same you passed in the calling Intent)

 	Now you must query the ContentProvider to get the list of actions to be applied on the original image: